nesterione/nesterione.github.io/cv-short.md

 ## 📊 Summary

-Experienced machine learning engineer with over 8 years of industry experience, specializing in NLP and related technologies.
-Proven track record of successfully leading and delivering ML projects from R&D to production.
-Skilled in transitioning models from research to production, building search systems, and improving relevancy.
-Strong expertise in MLOps, with proficiency in AWS Sagemaker, DVC, MLFlow, and AI architecture.
-Currently seeking Tech Lead positions.
+With a 9-year background in machine learning, specializing in NLP and product development, I excel in leading projects from concept to production.
+Skilled in rapid prototyping, particularly integrating LLMs into system development, I thrive in agile, small product teams.
+Seeking Tech Lead roles to leverage my expertise in evolving machine learning technologies.

+**Key skills:** NLP, LLMs, Information Search, LegalTech, Information Extraction, OCR, MLOps, AWS Sagemaker

+## 🔨 Working Experience

+### **Aug 2022 - Now: Machine Learning Engineer / Tech Lead (**EPAM Systems**)**

+Summary: Responsible for integrating and migrating MLOps from an acquired company, aligning with organizational standards.
+As part of the team, I'm also leading LLM prototypes for different business purposes.

+Key Projects:

+- Developed and led an LLM-based prototyping initiative for technical writers, significantly reducing workload and enhancing documentation quality
+- Designed a document annotation process and developed UI prototypes for new image and OCR annotation types, improving process efficiency after validating with the target team.

+Technologies: Amazon Sagemaker, Glue, Textract, LLMs (GPT-4), Python.

+### **Mar 2022 - Aug 2022: Machine Learning Engineer / Tech Lead (**EPAM Systems**)**

 ## 🔨 Working Experience